lsaravia/MetawebsAssembly/MetawebsAssembly.md

 ## Results

+### Global network properties

 The networks have values for connectance, numbers of species (size) and links (Table 1), that are well inside the range found for marine food webs [@Marina2018a].
 Assuming a power-law relationship between species and area the exponent is 0.14 also compatible with other experimental results [@Rosindell2007].
 All networks present the small-world structure as their small-world-ness index is greater than the 99% CI (Table 1).
-By definition a network is more coherent when its $q$ index is closer to zero, all networks have a significant smaller $q$ value,  thus they are more coherent than a random network.
+By definition a network is more coherent when its $q$ index is closer to zero, all networks have a significant smaller $q$ value (Table S1); thus they are more coherent than a random network.
 The regional an local networks have similar values and both are smaller than the meta-web, thus they are more locally stable as they are more coherent.
 Mean trophic level is always lower than its random counterpart, and similar between networks.
 For these two last metrics local z-scores are smaller for the local food-web and greater for regional and meta-web, this means that smaller networks present more variability than larger ones.
 Modularity is greater and significant for meta-web and regional networks and not significant and smaller for the local networks.
-Modularity shows an opposite pattern with coherence, more modularity less coherence, and in consequence less stability.
+Modularity shows an opposite pattern with coherence, more modularity imply less coherence, and in consequence less stability.

 \scriptsize